Shopify/mobile-buy-sdk-android/README.md

 ## Code Generation [⤴](#table-of-contents)

 The Buy SDK is built on a hierarchy of generated classes that construct and parse GraphQL queries and response.
 These classes are generated manually by running a custom Ruby script that relies on the [GraphQL Java Generation](https://github.com/Shopify/graphql_java_gen) library.
 Most of the generation functionality and supporting classes live inside the library.
-It works by downloading the GraphQL schema, generating Java class hieirarchy, and saving the generated files to the specified folder path.
+It works by downloading the GraphQL schema, generating Java class hierarchy, and saving the generated files to the specified folder path.
 In addition, it provides overrides for custom GraphQL scalar types like `DateTime`.

 ### Request Models [⤴](#table-of-contents)